 Estimating Models of Supply and Demand: Instruments and Covariance Restrictions

-We consider the identification of empirical models of supply and demand.
+We consider the identification of empirical models of supply and demand with imperfect competition.
 As is well known, a supply-side instrument can resolve price endogeneity in demand estimation.
-We show that, under common assumptions, two other approaches also yield consistent estimates of the joint model: (i) a demand-side instrument, or (ii) a covariance restriction between unobserved demand and cost shocks.
-The covariance restriction approach can obtain identification even the absence of instruments.
-Further, supply and demand assumptions alone may bound the structural parameters.
-We develop an estimator for the covariance restriction approach that is constructed from the output of ordinary least squares regression and performs well in small samples.
-We illustrate the methodology with applications to ready-to-eat cereal, cement, and airlines.
+We demonstrate that, under common assumptions, two other approaches also yield consistent estimates of the joint model: (i) a demand-side instrument, or (ii) a covariance restriction between unobserved demand and cost shocks.
+Covariance restrictions can obtain identification even the absence of instruments.
+Further, supply and demand assumptions alone may bound the structural parameters without additional restrictions.
+We illustrate the covariance restriction approach with applications to ready-to-eat cereal, cement, and airlines.

 Keywords: Identification, Demand Estimation, Covariance Restrictions, Instrumental Variables